Jonathan Schoop Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.81 team ERA that ranks sixth among all league pitching staffs.
+- The Rangers have the fifth-ranked team ERA across all league pitching staffs (3.80).

-- Rangers pitchers combine to allow 79 home runs (one per game), the sixth-fewest in baseball.
+- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (80 total, one per game).

+- Dunning makes the start for the Rangers, his 10th of the season.
+He is 6-1 with a 2.89 ERA and 41 strikeouts in 71 2/3 innings pitched.

-- In his last time out on Thursday against the Chicago White Sox, the left-hander went seven innings, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Friday against the New York Yankees, the right-hander went seven innings, allowing two earned runs while surrendering five hits.

+- The 28-year-old has an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
+Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.